 dBm of saturated output power.

 2013 newsletter.
 As always, it includes both company news and some tidbits about relevant industry events, regulations,

 and standards.
 This month Sam Benzacar offers his takes on the subjects of analog

-voltage-tuned filters, legacy products,
+voltage-tuned filters, legacy products, reverse microwaves,

 high-tech feature phones.

 for Long-Time Support!

 has been supporting RF Cafe since 2008.
 ACS designs, develops and sells Electronic Design Automation (EDA) software tools for RF and microwave

 engineering applications.
 ACS's main product is the LINC2 linear circuit simulator and RF Tools products.
 Visual System Architect

 provides a block diagram level system simulator, and AMP Pro simplifies amplifier design.
 Bundles on multiple

 packages are available.
 All products run under Windows.